gbih/gbih/README.md

 - 🙀 I am developer
 - 🇯🇵 I live and work in Japan/日本
 - 💾 backend -> frontend -> backend
-- ☸️ My current focus is Kubernetes, Go
+- ☸️ My current interests are data-science, Python, Kubernetes, Go, meteorology
 - 👯 I’m looking to collaborate on Cloud Native/Kubernetes/Go/Web-app projects
 - 🗻 I like to hike and ski down mountains